AREA OF PRACTICE

 Litigation & Arbitration

-Ken Weckstein is a Partner in the Government Contracts & Litigation Group.
-He represents clients on matters related to government contracts, complex civil litigation and trade secrets law.
+Kenneth Weckstein is a Partner in the Government Contracts and Litigation & Arbitration Practice Groups.
+Ken represents clients on matters related to government contracts, complex civil litigation and trade secrets law.
 Ken has substantial experience in a wide range of complex civil litigations (jury and bench trials).
 He has successfully litigated bid protests before the Government Accountability Office and courts and contract disputes before BCAs and courts.
 Ken also represents contractors in IG and criminal investigations and handles litigation involving the protection of trade secrets.

-In 2003, Legal Times named Ken one of 20 Leading Litigators in the Washington, DC area.
-Among his outside interests, he drives standardbred race horses at racetracks throughout North America and Europe.
+In 2003, Legal Times named Ken one of 20 Leading Litigators in the Washington, D.C. area.

 Ken’s litigation record includes the following: